 12 pm Easter Sunday: Noodle kugel is warm from the oven, and the brisket is going in for a long braise.
 Tzimmes (which is almost like a chutney) is simmering on the stove top, smelling oddly enough of Christmas, I think because of the cinnamon, nuts, dried fruit, vanilla and orange.

-The brisket recipe is adapted from many found on the web, but mostly, I followed The Pioneer Woman’s excellent blog posting.
-It’s a 6-lb. brisket that’s been trimmed of excess fat and placed in a roasting pan.
-In a separate bowl, I mixed about 2 cups of ketchup, 1 cup of grape jelly (really!) and a packet of onion soup mix, which is then poured over both sides of the brisket.
+We adapted the brisket recipe from many found on the web, but mostly, I followed The Pioneer Woman’s excellent blog posting.
+It’s a 6-pound brisket that I trimmed of excess fat and placed in a roasting pan.
+In a separate bowl, I mixed about 2 cups of ketchup, 1 cup of grape jelly (really!) and a packet of onion soup mix, and then pour over both sides of the brisket.
 I cooked the brisket at 275 degrees F for 6 hours, turning it over and spooning the sauce on top halfway through.
-When it was done, I removed the brisket to a cutting board and cut it into 1/4 inch-or-so slices and poured the sauce into a large enough serving dish to hold both the sauce and brisket slices.
+When done, I removed the brisket to a cutting board and cut it into 1/4 inch-or-so slices and poured the sauce into a large enough serving dish to hold both the sauce and brisket slices.
 I then transferred the slices to the sauce.

 The meal was warming and delicious.
 The brisket and sauce were accompanied by the tzimmes, steamed green beans and smashed potatoes.
 We had the Kugel for dessert although Jewish friends have since told us that the kugel, despite its custardy sweetness is a side.
 A real Passover meal would likely have a choice of a couple of flourless cakes for dessert.
 Of course, this certainly wasn’t meant to be authentic – we used butter where we shouldn’t have, for example – but it was wildly successful as a tasty exploration of another set of traditions.